Skip to content

 With informal and formal areas, exuberant planting, flower meadows and manicured lawns, the garden is constantly evolving and a joy in every season.

-To help you explore it fully, we run daily guided garden tours at 11am and 2pm.
+To help you explore it fully, we run daily guided garden tours, please ask our visitor welcome team for details and timings.

-See the garden from the comfort of a buggy with one of our garden buggy tours at 11.15am, 1pm and 2.30pm.
-If you'd like to venture further afield and discover the estate's 250 acres of wildlife-rich woodland, join a woodland buggy tour, which run daily at 11.30am and 1.30pm.
+See the garden from the comfort of a buggy with one of our garden buggy tours.
+If you'd like to venture further afield and discover the estate's 250 acres of wildlife-rich woodland, join a woodland buggy tour, which run daily.
 They last around 1 hour and are run by our knowledgeable volunteers.
+(These are usually just available in the summer months).

 Top garden